Captain-Of-Coit/cs2-chaos-mod/README.md

 ﻿# Cities: Skylines 2 - C# Mod template

+#### Notice
+> This mod was created during one of my live-streams (https://www.twitch.tv/captainofcoit) and it's very much "work in progress"
+> Crashes big cities if you press the button many times it seems

 This repository template allows you to get started with Cities: Skylines 2 modding easily, all the way to building your mod on commit with GitHub Actions and publishing your mod automatically on Thunderstore.

 - [Requirements](#requirements)